The distribution of large quadratic character sums and applications: The distribution of the tail in P olya's Fourier expansion: Proof of Theorem

 $ \exp(C\log_2 x \log _3 x/\log_4 x)\leq N_1 < N_2\leq 2N_1\leq x^{\ep}$, the number of fundamental discriminants $|d|\leq x$ such that

 is

 \end{pro}

 In order to prove these results we shall bound suitable moments of \eqref{KeyQuantity}.
-We first start with the following easy lemma which reduces the problem of bounding these moments to a setting where we can apply the large sieve. \begin{lem} Let $\mathcal{D}$ be a set of Dirichlet characters, and $2\leq N_1 <N_2\leq R$ be real numbers.
+We first start with the following easy lemma which reduces the problem of bounding these moments to a setting where we can apply the large sieve. \begin{lem} Let $\{a_n\}_{n\geq 1}$ be an arbitrary sequence of complex numbers such that $|a_n|\leq 1$ for all $n$.
+Let $\mathcal{D}$ be a set of Dirichlet characters, and $2\leq N_1 <N_2\leq R$ be real numbers.
 Define $\mathcal{A}= \{b/R : 1\leq b\leq R\}.$ Then for any positive integer $k\geq 1$ we have

 where

 and the implicit constant in the error term is absolute. \end{lem} \begin{proof} First, we observe that for all $\alpha\in [0, 1)$ there exists $\beta_{\alpha}\in \mathcal{A}$ such that $|\alpha-\beta_{\alpha}|\leq 1/R.$ In this case we have $e(\alpha n)= e(\beta_{\alpha} n)+ O(n/R),$ and hence